Pat Eddery

 Patrick James John Eddery OBE (18 March 1952 – 10 November 2015) was an Irish flat racing jockey and trainer.
 He rode three winners of the Derby and was Champion Jockey on eleven occasions.
 He rode the winners of 4,632 British flat races, a figure exceeded only by Sir Gordon Richards.

 Background

-Eddery was born in Newbridge, County Kildare, less than 2 miles from the Curragh Racecourse, and his birth was registered in Dublin.
-He was the fifth child of Jimmy Eddery, a jockey who rode Panaslipper to win the Irish Derby in 1955, and Josephine (the daughter of jockey Jack Moylan).
-His brother, Paul, also went on to become a jockey.
-He attended the Patrician Brothers' Primary School in Newbridge and when the family later moved to Blackrock, the Oatlands Primary School in Stillorgan.
+Eddery was born in Newbridge, County Kildare, near the Curragh Racecourse.
+His mother, Josephine Eddery, was the daughter of jockey Jack Moylan; his father, Jimmy Eddery, was twice Irish champion jockey and won the 1955 Irish Derby on Panaslipper.
+Josephine and Jimmy had thirteen children - six daughters and seven sons, the eldest of whom died in infancy.
+Eddery was the fifth of the twelve surviving children.
+Several of his brothers became jockeys.
+Eddery attended the Patrician Brothers' Primary School in Newbridge and, when the family later moved to Blackrock, the Oatlands Primary School in Stillorgan.
+He learnt to ride as a very small child and was riding racehorses by the time he was nine.
+Taking little interest in school, he dreamed of winning the Derby.

 Riding career

-Since early childhood, Pat Eddery's most frequent dreams were to be the champion jockey and winning the Derby.